Thank you for visiting the LC IRB policies page. Please use the link below to access the policy and procedure manual.

 Many investigators know that their research activity necessitates review by the LC IRB.
 Sometimes, there are elements of a proposed activity that lead the investigator to question whether the activity necessitates review by the LC IRB.
 Only the LC IRB has the authority to determine the reviewability of an activity.
 A person engaging in an activity that she or he believes in not reviewable research can receive a written determination on the matter from the IRB by submitting a written summary in the form of a letter or email to the IRB in which they explain the project and justify why review by the IRB should not be required.
 In some cases, the IRB may ask for the submission of additional materials or information including a research proposal.
 Generally, investigators should not themselves make the determination as to whether or not a project constitutes human subject research.
 If the IRB determines that an activity/project does not meet the criteria for human subject research and is therefore not reviewable, then a letter of determination will be provided by the IRB.
 This will mean that the activity has been classified as “non-reviewable” status.

 At times researchers choose to compensate research participants for completing a study.
 Any form of compensation must be clearly stated in the informed consent form and in the protocol proposal form that is submitted for IRB review.
-In addition, the business office at Lynchburg College will need to access personally identifiable information for each participant earning compensation in accordance with federal tax law.
-If money is being provided, a W-9 form will need to be completed by each participant receiving funds (name, address, social security number or tax ID number) for those not affiliated with Lynchburg College.
-A Pay Authorization form from human resources will need to be completed for all participants receiving compensation who are members of the faculty, staff, or student body at Lynchburg College.
+In addition, the business office at University of Lynchburg will need to access personally identifiable information for each participant earning compensation in accordance with federal tax law.
+If money is being provided, a W-9 form will need to be completed by each participant receiving funds (name, address, social security number or tax ID number) for those not affiliated with University of Lynchburg.
+A Pay Authorization form from human resources will need to be completed for all participants receiving compensation who are members of the faculty, staff, or student body at University of Lynchburg.
 If participants are being compensated with gift cards, please contact the business office at 434-544-8213 to obtain the required form to track distribution.
 A signature acknowledging receipt of the gift card must be obtained from each participant on the distribution tracking form or an email must be obtained and saved verifying receipt of each gift card..
-A copy of the consent form and the IRB approval letter must be provided to the Lynchburg College business office for all compensation requests (cash or gift cards).
+A copy of the consent form and the IRB approval letter must be provided to the University of Lynchburg business office for all compensation requests (cash or gift cards).
 After compensation is provided, all materials need to be provided to the business office for verification.

 Ethical practices when providing research participation compensation are vital.
 Compensation should not be unduly influential, but be used to balance the time, effort, or other specific reason based on the engagement of the participants in the research study.
 Gift cards that are provided to participants cannot be reused or have any additional funds added to them.
 Data obtained from the research study should never be shared with business office personnel, only the required documentation to allow them to track receipt of compensation.
 Research team members should not keep any copies of W-9 forms past the time period required to process payment.
 After payment is processed, research team members must shred and/or delete any copies of W-9 forms.
 The human resources and business office administration will maintain the confidentiality of personal information by allowing only essential staff to view completed W-9 forms.